 In periodontal disease, infection destroys some of the tissue that connects a tooth to the gums and a tooth to its jawbone (clinical attachment loss).
 That could include destruction of periodontal ligaments, progressive bone loss, exposed roots or looseness and movement of teeth.
 The infection can become too deep to be addressed by normal oral hygiene, such as tooth brushing, flossing or even normal cleaning by a dental hygienist (oral prophylaxis).
 That’s when a dentist recommends a periodontist.

 What a periodontist typically does is remove the infecting bacteria as deep as it has penetrated.
-Deep scaling is a procedure to remove tartar (plaque that has absorbed saliva-minerals to form a calcification) from the tooth root below the gum line, and root planning is a procedure to smooth the surface of the root so that plaque and tartar can’t so easily adhere.
+Deep scaling is a procedure to remove tartar (plaque that has absorbed saliva-minerals to form a calcification) from the tooth root below the gum line, and an associated procedure is root planning, to smooth the surface of the root so that plaque and tartar can’t so easily adhere.
 A smooth surface also increases the chances of tissue re-growth to restore some of the tooth’s attachment.
 Periodontal flap surgery is a procedure to temporarily cut and peel back gum tissue to give access to the infected area that’s too deep to reach from the surface.
 In extreme cases, where there has been too much bone loss, a periodontist may implant a piece of bone (typically sourced from a cadaver) into an area of the jawbone.
 When the loss of teeth is inevitable, a periodontist may implant metal posts into the jawbone on which artificial teeth are mounted (dental implants); careful oral hygiene is still required to prevent any future bone loss which would cause the implants’ posts to come loose and the implanted teeth to be lost.

 Let’s see how Good-Gums can help!

 Astara SI want to thank you for creating Good Gums.
 A friend told me about your product when I needed most to bring in a natural solution to my dental health.
 I was given a rather unsettling report and sent to a periodontal dentist.
-I used the tooth powder for 2 months before seeing him and the pockets were so reduced there was no talk of scraping or tooth loss.
+I used your product for 2 months before seeing him and the pockets were so reduced there was no talk of scraping or tooth loss.
 I am thrilled with the results and plan to continue to use Good-Gums!
 I have recommended this product to my brother and a friend since getting my clean bill of health from the periodontist!
 Thank you so much!!*

-How our combination of ingredients help:
+How our combination of scientifically backed ingredients help:

-Whether you use it as an aid to flossing, when brushing or as a concentrate for mouthwash, Good-Gums is particularly formulated to help the gums.
+Good-Gums is particularly formulated to help the gums.
 It works with your body’s natural processes, whose predisposition is to heal and nurture.
 Good-Gums takes advantage of two facts about your gums: their cells have some of the fastest replacement rates in your body, and they are comprised almost entirely of connective tissue.
-In most of the body a cell lives for weeks, months or even years before being replaced, while a new gum cell is replaced after only 5 to 7 days.
-Healthier gum cells can start taking the place of less-healthy cells quickly, if they are given what they need.
-Particularly for connective tissue cells, what they need during their formation is a large amount of vitamin C. Good-Gums provides a healthy amount of vitamin C, plus citrus bioflavonoids that help the body utilize the vitamin C. The Good-Gums formula dissolves right in the mouth to be absorbed directly by the gums, where it’s needed the most.
+In most of the body a cell lives for an average of 7 to 10 years before being replaced, while a new gum cell is replaced after only 5 to 7 to 14 days.
+Healthier gum cells can start replacing less-healthy cells quickly, if they are given what they need.
+What new gum cells need is what all connective tissue cells absolutely rely on for their formation: a large amount of vitamin C. Good-Gums is unique in providing a healthy amount of vitamin C, plus citrus bioflavonoids that help the body utilize the vitamin C. Check the labels: other products (whether pastes. balms or essential oils) just don’t provide it.

-The Good-Gums formula contains a lot of alkaline baking soda to buffer the acidity of its vitamin C, thereby protecting your enamel from acid erosion.
+The Good-Gums formula dissolves right in the mouth to be absorbed directly by the gums, where it’s needed the most.
+The Good-Gums formula also contains a lot of alkaline baking soda to buffer the acidity of its vitamin C, thereby protecting your enamel from acid erosion.
 To keep the alkaline baking soda from reacting with the acidic vitamin C in the bottle, the entire formula is kept in a dry powder state.
-When the powder meets saliva in your mouth, it becomes a liquid solution that starts getting absorbed by the gums immediately before the two ingredients react to weaken the vitamin C.
+When the powder meets saliva in your mouth, it becomes a liquid solution that starts getting absorbed by the gums immediately, before the two ingredients (alkaline and acidic) could react or could to weaken the vitamin C.

-Good-Gums encourages absorption by forestalling an ion imbalance that would otherwise stop absorption through cell membranes.
-Good-Gums contains French grey sea salt, with a mineral balance similar to human-produced fluids (so much so that it was successfully used in place of blood for transfusions to some wounded sailors in WW-II, when blood wasn’t available).
+Good-Gums encourages absorption by the inclusion of French grey sea salt, with a mineral balance similar to human-produced fluids (so much so that it was successfully used in place of blood for transfusions to some wounded sailors in WW-II, when blood wasn’t available).
+This matching mineral composition avoids an ion imbalance that would otherwise stop absorption through cell membranes.
 Since more of the Good-Gums solution can be absorbed, it can do its work quicker and better.

-Besides supporting the growth of healthier gum cells, Good-Gums also has herbal ingredients that soothe sore gums; myrrh and peppermint are famous for their soothing properties.
+Besides supporting the growth of healthier new gum cells, Good-Gums also has herbal ingredients that soothe sore gums.
+Myrrh and peppermint are famous for their soothing properties.
+Cinnamon is a potent anti-inflammatory.
+And salt solutions are so soothing as to be the standard recommendation by dentists after oral surgery.
+All are carefully-selected ingredients of Good-Gums.

-To help control the population of the plaque-producing bacteria, peppermint and cinnamon act as mild antimicrobials.
-Baking soda buffers the acidity, making the oral environment less favorable for plaque-producing bacteria to multiply.
+To help control the population of the plaque-producing bacteria, peppermint, myrrh, and cinnamon act as, natural antimicrobials.
+Baking soda, besides buffering the acidity of vitamin C, also makes the oral environment less favorable for the proliferation of acid-loving, plaque-producing bacteria.

 Try it and see for yourself…